 - African theologians, who are now emerging as global theological leaders.
 A truly indigenous evangelical African theology was slow to develop but is now making great strides.
 A clear stand by African theologians to expound the universal and unchangeable truths of Scripture in the African context is needed, which will also counteract error, African misconceptions of the gospel and the very real powers of darkness.
 One such example is the African Bible Commentary, a one-volume commentary on the whole Bible written exclusively by Africans.

-The development of a missions vision in the Church.
-Africa is becoming a formidable missionary-sending region.
+The development of a missions vision in the Church is an essential step to African Christianity reaching its full stature as a global leader.
+Africa is on the way to becoming a formidable missionary-sending region, but much more progress is still necessary.
 Praise God for the rapid growth and spread of African missions, essential for finishing the task in Africa itself.
 Pray for:

 - The poverty mentality to be overcome.
 Western colonial influence, and then some patronizing attitudes by foreign missions, have subverted the continent and created a mindset of dependence.
 Too many Africans immediately look to Western (or increasingly Asian) sponsorship to meet every need.

 - Funds to be made available to train and send out missionaries.
 The wherewithal to send workers exists in Africa, but only if churches see missionary sending and support as non-negotiable and then give sacrificially.

 - Congregations to see missions as fundamental to the gospel itself and the task of every believer.
 Participation in the Great Commission beyond the immediate context has largely been ignored in most African churches.